hemmokarja/Live-Chat-k8s/README.md

 To deploy the chat application, follow these steps:

 1. **Review Configuration**:
    - Open `config.sh` to customize settings as needed.
-This is where you can fine-tune the app’s behavior.

 2. **Set Flask Secret**:
    - Make sure to export the Flask secret key (you can set any value you like!):